tzschmidt/asprilo-abs/encodings/idea2/README.md

 Below are the results of our encoding and the native encoding.
 The horizon is always the minimal horizon with which a valid solution was found.
 For the abstraction the horizon denotes the time limit for the solver on the abstracted instance, while the value in parenthesis denotes the translated time limit onto the original instance.
+All benchmarks were performed on an AMD Ryzen 7 3700X 8-Core Processor with 32GB of RAM.

 | Instance | w/ abs horizon (ref) | w/ abs Solving Time (in s) | w/o abs horizon | w/o abs Solving Time (in s) |
 |:--------:|:--------------------:|:--------------------------:|:---------------:|:---------------------------:|